|« PreviousNext »|

 Understanding the Pricing Benefit and Consolidated Billing in the Amazon Elastic Compute Cloud Developer Guide.

-In addition, any cost allocation tags you have applied to your resources are appended to each line item in the report.
+Any cost allocation tags you have applied to your resources are also appended to each line item in the report.
 You can filter or aggregate on these tags too.
-For information about creating these tags, see Cost Allocation and Tagging.
+For information about creating cost allocation tags, see Cost Allocation and Tagging.
+For cost allocation tags to appear in this report, you must select them as described in the section How to Apply Tags.

 The following table lists the fields that appear in the monthly and detailed billing reports.
-Click the link on each field name to read a descriptions and usage notes.
+Click the link on each field name to read a description and usage notes.

 |Field Name||Monthly Report||Hourly Report||Hourly Report with Resources and Tags|